 A handbook for lecturers on the formal requirements and the conduct of oral video conference examinations has been sent to the Deans of Studies and can be requested there.
 In addition, lecturers can find important information, documents and contact information for formal questions on the SLE website.

 How is an oral video conference examination conducted?

 A performance via videoconference is only carried out upon written request of the examinee, which has to be submitted to the examiner.
 The examiner is responsible for the decision on the examination.

-Notes on the technical implementation of oral exams via video conferencing
+Notes on the technical implementation of oral videoconference examinations

-Currently, the open source video conferencing web application Jitsi Meet is available for conducting oral online examinations at KIT and is provided on KIT servers.
-Information on its use can be found at http://www.scc.kit.edu/en/services/vc-exam.php.
+Currently, the open-source video conferencing web application Jitsi Meet is available for conducting oral online examinations at KIT, which is provided on KIT servers.
+Information on its use can be found under VC-Exam.

 Checklist for the oral exam via video conference